 The status of "special immigrant juvenile" was created by section 153 of the Immigration Act of 1990, Pub.
 L. No. 101-649, 104 Stat.
 4978.
 The federal regulations that implement the statute are contained in 8 C.F.R.
 204.11.
 In 2008, the William Wilberforce Trafficking Victims Protection Reauthorization Act (TVPRA), Pub.
 L. No. 110-457, 122 Stat.
 5044, changed some of the requirements and process for obtaining SIJS.
 Note that the federal regulations have not yet been amended to put the new TVPRA amendments into effect.
-Regulations were proposed and the comment period ended in November 2011 but was reopened for thirty days, ending November 15, 2019.
+New regulations were proposed and the comment period ended in November 2011.
 See Special Juvenile Immigrant Petitions, 76 Fed.
 Reg.
 54978 (proposed Sept.
 6, 2011).
 The USCIS addresses the current requirements for SIJS in its POLICY MANUAL, specifically Volume 6 (Immigrants), Part J (Special Immigrant Juveniles).
-Three October 11, 2019 decisions from the Administrative Appeals Office are being relied upon for policy guidance There is no guarantee that the federal regulations will be changed to reflect the new laws or that USCIS will continue to proceed the same way.
-It is important to be aware of both the old and new requirements for an immigrant who is present in the United States (i) who has been declared to be dependent on a juvenile court located in the United States or whom such a court has legally committed to or placed under the custody of, an agency or department of a state, or an individual or entity appointed by a State or juvenile court located in the United States, and whose reunification with 1 or both of the immigrant's parents is not viable due to abuse, neglect, abandonment, or a similar basis found under State law; (ii) for whom it has been determined in administrative or judicial proceedings that it would not be in the alien's best interest to be returned to the alien's or parent's previous country of nationality or country of last habitual residence; and (iii) in whose case the Secretary of Homeland Security consents to the grant of special immigrant juvenile status....
+There is no guarantee that the federal regulations will be changed to reflect the new laws or that USCIS will continue to proceed the same way.
+It is important to be aware of both the old and new requirements for SIJS.

+2. Eligibility for SIJS.
+Special immigrant juvenile is defined as an immigrant who is present in the United States (i) who has been declared to be dependent on a juvenile court located in the United States or whom such a court has legally committed to or placed under the custody of, an agency or department of a state, or an individual or entity appointed by a State or juvenile court located in the United States, and whose reunification with 1 or both of the immigrant's parents is not viable due to abuse, neglect, abandonment, or a similar basis found under State law; (ii) for whom it has been determined in administrative or judicial proceedings that it would not be in the alien's best interest to be returned to the alien's or parent's previous country of nationality or country of last habitual residence; and (iii) in whose case the Secretary of Homeland Security consents to the grant of special immigrant juvenile status....